minghuilab/BindPPI/BindPPI-v1.0/README.md

 ## About
 <font size=4>

-Before running BindPPI models of RF_{13}, you need to create a folder that includes two input files.
-And for the AvgEns model, in addition to the two files mentioned earlier, you also need additional '.seq' files for each chain of the complex.
+To run RF_{13}, you need to create a folder and prepare two input files (refer to the files structure_based_job1.input and 2J12.pdb1 in the structure_based_job1 folder.
+To run AvgEns, you need to create a folder and prepare three input files (refer to the files structure_based_job1.input, 2J12.pdb1, and sample_input_sequence.json in the structure_based_job1 folder.

 (see the example of structure_based_job1)